 Ms. Gross filed a lawsuit against J&J and Ethicon in 2008 alleging the companies failed to warn her of the risks associated with their transvaginal mesh device.
 It wasn’t until five years later in 2013 that Ms. Gross’s case finally made it to trial.
 A jury found Ethicon and J&J grossly negligent in failing to warn consumers and for producing a defective device.
 She was awarded $11 million in damages for her injuries, and the New Jersey Supreme Court has now upheld that award.

 What Does This Mean For Other Transvaginal Mesh Lawsuits?

 Numerous litigations are set up to help resolve transvaginal mesh lawsuits, and Ms. Gross’s case could help other victims reach a settlement.
 The decision by the New Jersey Supreme Court sends a strong message to mesh manufacturers, and might make manufacturers decide to settle remaining lawsuits rather than taking each to court.

-If you suffered injury or pain from transvaginal mesh, the experienced defective device attorneys at Blizzard & Nabers can help.
+If you suffered injury or pain from transvaginal mesh, the experienced defective device attorneys at Blizzard Law PLLC can help.
 We are a nationwide law firm serving clients all over the country.
 We can analyze the facts of your case and help you understand your legal options.
 Call us today to schedule a free consultation to discuss your case.